Silvano315/Animal-Recognition-App-for-Self-Driving-Cars/README.md

 ## Project Overview

-This repository is the third project of the master's degree in AI Engineering with [Profession AI](https://profession.ai), all the credits for the requests and idea go to this team.
+This repository is the fifth project of the master's degree in AI Engineering with [Profession AI](https://profession.ai), all the credits for the requests and idea go to this team.

 VisionTech Solutions aims to develop an automatic image recognition system to distinguish between vehicles and animals, with the aim of optimizing wildlife monitoring operations in urban areas, avoiding road accidents and protecting both animals and vehicles.
 VisionTech Solutions works with municipal administrations to implement a real-time monitoring system in cities, using cameras installed along the roads to identify and classify vehicles and animals.
 This system will help prevent road accidents caused by the sudden crossing of animals, warning drivers through electronic road signs.